 Other than that, the Good Neighbor designation means nothing for the consumer.
 It does not guarantee quality.
 Some Good Neighbor hotels really aren’t very nice, while others are excellent.
 Some are close to Disneyland, while others are quite far away.

-Basically, I would advise you to ignore the Good Neighbor designation, as it doesn’t guarantee you anything at all.
+Basically, we advise you to ignore the Good Neighbor designation, as it doesn’t guarantee you anything at all.

 Sometimes people compare the Walt Disney World section of this site (or the MouseSavers Newsletter) with the Disneyland section, and wonder why the Disney World section is so much bigger.

-When I receive any Disneyland discounts, updates and news, I do publish them.
+When we receive any Disneyland discounts, updates and news, we do publish them.
 However, there is just plain a lot less information for Disneyland.